 Even after you’ve picked the right energy-efficient space heater for large room, your work isn’t done.
 You need to take steps to extract even more useful heat from your heater.
 The following tips should help;

 The positioning of your space heater is crucial.
 Most space heaters are meant to install on the wall or floor, but some installed on the ceiling or under windows (baseboard space heaters).

 Then, there are also portable models that you can position as you please.
-Make sure to install the heater as advised by the manufacturer and away from obstructions.
+Make sure to install the space heater as advised by the manufacturer and away from obstructions.